Mounting tar archives as a filesystem in WebAssembly

 Key Takeaways

-• tar-vfs-index npm package reads a tar or tar.gz stream and outputs a JSON file in file_packager metadata format with start/end byte offsets per file.
+• tar-vfs-index npm package reads a tar or tar.gz stream and outputs a JSON index in file_packager metadata format with start/end byte offsets per file.

-• The index can be appended as an extra tar entry to the original archive, producing a self-contained .tar.gz that needs no separate .json sidecar file.
+• The index can be appended directly inside the tarball as an extra tar entry, producing a self-contained .tar.gz that needs no separate .json fetch.

 Hacker News Comment Review